PTKu/Tc.Prober.Examples/src/001/README.md

 TEST_FINISHED();
 ~~~

-Next we need to update the body of the test suite (`FB_Sum_Test`) to make sure these two tests are being run.
+Next we need to update the body of the test suite (`FB_Sum_Test`) to make sure these two tests are being run:

 ~~~ PASCAL
 TwoPlusTwoEqualsFour();
 ZeroPlusZeroEqualsZero();
 ~~~

 Last but not least, we need to have a program `PRG_TEST` defined in a task that we can run locally on our engineering PC.
-Note that this program is only created to run the unit-tests, but will never be run on the target PLC.
+Note that this program is only created to run the unit tests, but it will never be run on the target PLC.
 Being part of the library project we only want a convenient way to test all the FBs part of our library, and thus need this program to execute the test suites.

-`PRG_TEST` needs to instantiate all the test suites, and only execute one line of code.
-In this case we only have one test suite.
+`PRG_TEST` needs to instantiate all the test suites, but it only needs to execute one line of code.
+In this case we only have one test suite:

 ~~~ PASCAL
 PROGRAM PRG_TEST